musfiqueDuh/musfiqueDuh/README.md

 - 👋 Hi, I’m Musfique B. Mahin aka. @musfiqueDuh
-- 👀 I’m interested in Creative Visual Design & tech Stuffs
+- 👀 I’m interested in Ai Solutions, Tech Industries, Creative & Visuals, Business and Finance!
-- 🌱 I’m currently learning Ai and Related Languages
+- 🌱 I’m currently learning Ai, Deep Learning and Related Languages
 - 💞️ I’m looking to collaborate on any Companies that needs solution on Web Design and Dev
 - 📫 How to reach me connect.musfique@gmail.com
 - 😄 Pronouns: he/his/him